cxw620/rust-polyglot/docs/async.rst

 If you think this might happen, you're supposed to use ``spawn_blocking``.

-This limits the liberal use of the sync<->async gateway facilities.
+This kind of thing complicates the liberal use of the sync/async gateway facilities.
 The rules, while documented,
-are hard to make sese of without a full mental model of the whole runtime, threading, and exeuctor system.
+are hard to make sense of without a full mental model of the whole runtime, threading, and exeuctor system.
 They are hard to follow without a full mental model of the whole program structure, including (sometimes) library implementation choices.

-Complex programs may have mutliple async runtimes: a common way to make a sync veneer over an async library is to instantiate a "pet" executor.
+Complex programs may have multiple async executors and runtimes: a common way to make a sync veneer over an async library is to instantiate a "pet" executor.